aws-samples/sample-malaysia-secure-lz/cloudformation/readme.md

 1. CloudFormation deployment issues
 - Go to AWS CloudFormation console, and select the Stack that has identified issues.
 - Review the "Events" tab, and click on "View root cause" to identify the specific action that caused the failed deployment.
 - Review the Lambda function's CloudWatch log group events to determine what may have caused the issues.
-Go to "Resources" tab and select the LambdaLogGroup to review the log stream events.
+Go to "Resources" tab and select the LambdaLogGroup to review the log stream events and to identify the potential root causes.

 ## Feature Backlog
 1. Enable AWS Inspector for all accounts.